chandu0101/scalajs-react-template/README.md

 scalajs-react-template
 ======================

-a template project for my needs
+Basic skeleton app for scalajs-react and scalacss